The Golden Head

 The Golden Head is a 1964 American-Hungarian comedy film directed by Richard Thorpe and James Hill and starring George Sanders, Buddy Hackett, Jess Conrad, Lorraine Power and Robert Coote.

 Plot

-The children of a British policeman holidaying in Hungary track down a priceless art treasure which has recently been stolen.
+Michael Stevenson, the famous English crime expert, travels to Hungary for an international crime conference, where he also takes his family.
+While he is at the conference, his family members visit cities along their route.
+In the meantime, the priceless golden head of St. Ladislaus is stolen, and suspicion turns to the Stevenson children.
+The children embark on an investigation to prove their innocence.